arshia1234567/Textile-Raw-Material-Management/README.md

 ## Overview

-The Textile   Management System is a web application developed using Express, Node.js, and MongoDB.
-It is designed to manage patient information efficiently, with features to add, view, search, update, and delete patient records.
+The Textile  Raw Material  Management  is a web application developed using Express, Node.js, and MongoDB.
+It is designed to manage material purchased records efficiently, with features to add, view, search, update, and delete material records.

 ## Features

-- **Patient Management**: Add new patients, view all patients, search for patients by name.
+- **Material Management**: Add new materials, view all materials, search for materials by name and date of entry.
-- **Detailed Patient Records**: Store and display patient information including name, age, gender, visit count, amount (based on doctor), doctor’s name, registration date, active status, and contact information.
+- **Detailed Material Records**: Store and display materrial information including name, supplier name, type, quantity purchased, minimum quantity required, stock status.
-- **Update and Delete**: Edit and remove patient records as needed.
+- **Update and Delete**: Edit and remove material records as needed.
-- **Active Status**: Automatically determine the active status of patients based on their registration date within 15 days from today.
+- **Stock Status**: Automatically determine the stock status of materials based on purchased quantity and minimum quanitity.
-- **Visit Count**: Track the total number of visits from registration.
-- **Op Count**: Calculate the visit count with a maximum of 5 visits while the active status is true.

 ## Technologies Used